-Not every racial inequality can be explained by discrimination – as it also relates to class, poverty and educational underachievement.
+Not every racial inequality can be explained by discrimination – they can also relate to class, poverty and educational underachievement.
 But although Runnymede Trust’s report says tackling it is unlikely to succeed without wider structural changes to the economy, there are actions businesses can take.

-These include: policies such as targets (from hiring to progression to senior management to board level); the ‘Rooney rule’, which applies to interview panels in the US National Football League; and incentivising existing senior managers (by tying their own progression or wage rises to their performance on progressing ethnic minority staff).
+These include: policies such as targets (from hiring, to progression to senior management to board level); the ‘Rooney rule’, which applies in the US National Football League and requires interview panels to interview at least one ethnic minority candidate; and incentivising existing senior managers (by tying their own progression or wage rises to their performance on progressing ethnic minority staff).

 Bridging the savings advice gap

-Even with the disparity in pay there is also the question of savings strategies and outreach to clients in Black and other ethnic minority communities.
+Aside from the disparity in pay, there is also the question of savings strategies and outreach to clients in Black and other ethnic minority communities.
 How do you reach people with much-needed advice and financial guidance?

 Liz Field, chief executive of Pimfa, says the “most obvious thing” for financial advisers to do is to provide advice services to those on lower incomes.

 “How to reach them, however, is often the biggest problem,” she adds.

 Ms Field says: “Those from households with lower incomes are less likely to seek, and less likely to believe they can afford, financial advice.
 But we know that those that do receive financial advice make better decisions and benefit financially from receiving advice.

 “So it matters in the sense that understanding the ethnicity wealth gap means as an industry we’re better able to serve customers that could otherwise go ignored.”